kopa/goljs/README.md

 goljs
 =====

-Game Of Life, implemented in HTML and JS
+Game Of Life, implemented in HTML and JS with [AngularJS](http://angularjs.org/)